 The Faculty of Arts is allied with leading universities and research bodies around the world and is home to many interdisciplinary research centres.
 It has great success in winning highly competitive Australian Research Council grants.

-The Masters by Research (MA) provides students with an opportunity to carry out sustained and independent research.
+The Master of Arts (Thesis Only) provides students with an opportunity to carry out sustained and independent research.
 A key attribute of the program is the ability to define and manage a research project characterised by originality and independence under expert supervision.
-If you want to develop specialised knowledge in one or more areas that interest you, the Master of Arts (Research) provides you with an advanced understanding of the major issues experienced in your chosen field.
+If you want to develop specialised knowledge in one or more areas that interest you, the Master of Arts (Thesis Only) provides you with an advanced understanding of the major issues experienced in your chosen field.

-Usually undertaken over 18 months (full-time) or three years (part-time), successful completion of the Master of Arts (Research) can act as a pathway to a Doctor of Philosophy - Arts degree.
-The Faculty of Arts only accepts applications for Semester 1 commencement – there is no mid-year intake.
+Usually undertaken over 18 months (full-time) or three years (part-time), successful completion of the Master of Arts (Thesis Only) can act as a pathway to a Doctor of Philosophy - Arts degree.
+The Faculty of Arts only accepts applications for Semester 1 commencement - there is no mid-year intake.

 Doctor of Philosophy - Arts